 Ease of Setup

 All Hilleberg double wall tents pitch from the outside first.
-Their inner tents are suspended from the pole structure and outer tent.
-This design is faster to set up than most double wall tents that pitch inner tent first.
-It also helps to keep the inner tent drier.
+Their inner tent suspends from the pole structure and outer tent.
+This design is faster to set up than most double wall tents that pitch the inner tent first.
+It also helps to keep the internal tent drier.
 The Nammatj has two poles that insert into reinforced sleeves.
 Slide them in, secure each with an adjustable strap, then stake the front into the wind, then the rear, then the other tie-outs.
 After a bit of practice, one person can have the tent pitched in less than two minutes.

 In calm conditions, it's possible to pitch the tent with only the four corner points, which is extremely quick.
-The pole sleeves and quick-adjust guy lines make the Nammatj dramatically faster to set up than two-person dome tents such as the Mountain Hardwear Trango 2 and North Face Mountain 25.
-However, the tent is not easy to pitch in very rocky terrain or on rock slabs, locations where self-supporting or freestanding dome tents go up faster and easier.
+The pole sleeves and quick-adjust guylines make the Nammatj dramatically faster to set up than two-person dome tents such as the Mountain Hardwear Trango 2 and The North Face Mountain 25.
+However, it's not as easy to pitch in very rocky terrain or rock slabs, or locations where self-supporting or freestanding dome tents are faster and easier.

 Tunnel tents offer the ultimate blend of comfort and strength.
 The Nammatj has steep walls and a spacious interior; it is more comfortable than dome tents that have low angle walls.
-For example, the Nammatj is much more comfortable than the company's Jannu, which has only a small area in which to sit up.
+For example, the Nammatj is much more comfortable than the Jannu, which has only a small area in which to sit up.
 The critical difference here is the Nammatj's flat roof and relatively steep side walls, which dramatically increase interior volume and make the tent less claustrophobic.

 For example, you can close the windward end (Hilleberg recommends that this be the front of the tent) and leave the leeward vent open.
 The rear of the inner tent also has a vent that can be opened fully (to reach out and adjust the outside vent) or closed with either bug netting or a solid nylon fabric.
 Overall, the Nammatj has superb ventilation.
-It is dramatically better than the vast majority of the tents tested, and virtually every other tent from other brands.
+It is dramatically better than the vast majority of the tents we tested, and virtually every other contender from other brands.

-The Nammatj's fabric is a super strong Kerlon 1800, Hilleberg's proprietary silicone impregnated ripstop nylon that breaks at 40 pounds!!
-(That's up to five times stronger than many backpacking tent fabrics and roughly twice as strong as the average fabric in the winter tents we've tested.)
-Result: if the fabric gets punctured it is less likely to tear.
-All Hilleberg All-Season tents have walls and vestibules that extend all the way to the ground.
-Such is not the case with many other winter tents from other brands.
+The Nammatj's fabric is a durable silicone coated nylon that breaks at 40 pounds!
+That's up to five times stronger than many backpacking tent fabrics and roughly twice as strong as the average fabric in the winter tents we've tested.
+Result: if the material gets punctured, it is less likely to tear.
+All Hilleberg 4 season tents have walls and vestibules that extend all the way to the ground.
+This is not the case with many other winter tents from other brands.

-The extended length serves to reduce spindrift and splashback; the tent is much more weather resistant as a result.
-The only fly setup we've tested that is more weather resistant is found on the SlingFin HardShell, a four-person expedition basecamp tent with a snow skirt that can be extended out from the tent or clipped tight underneath the tent.
+The extended length serves to reduce spindrift and splashback, and the tent is much more weather resistant as a result.
+The only fly setup we've tested that is more weather resistant is on the SlingFin HardShell, a four-person expedition basecamp tent with a snow skirt that can be extended out from the tent or clipped tight underneath (it also costs over $1600).